-If application is accepted, prospective QHIN begins the QHIN onboarding process, including technical testing and production connectivity validation.
+If application is accepted, prospective QHIN begins the QHIN onboarding process, including pre-production testing.

-If all requirements are met, RCE counter-signs the Common Agreement and designates the applicant as a QHIN.
+If all requirements are met, RCE countersigns the Common Agreement and designates the applicant as a QHIN.

-RCE provides written notice of QHIN Designation to both the applicant and ONC.
+RCE provides written notice to both the applicant and ONC.\